pipekit/argo-workflows-ci-example/README.md

 ### Running on a remote cluster
 The summary is "probably don't".
 If you really want to run on a remote cluster, you will need to use an empty cluster that you don't care about.
 This script blindly installs and configures a number of tools and has no regard for what you already have installed.
 It also makes assumptions about things like the container registry URL and ingress URLS that you will need to manually change in order to make it work.

+You will need to remove the k3d cluster creation step from the script.

 ## Steps to Run
 ```
 chmod +x setup.sh